Flashlight: History

 The first dry cell battery was invented in 1887.
 Unlike previous batteries, it used a paste electrolyte instead of a liquid.
 This was the first battery suitable for portable electrical devices, as it did not spill or break easily and worked in any orientation.
 The first mass-produced dry cell batteries came in 1896, and the invention of portable electric lights soon followed.
 Portable hand-held electric lights offered advantages in convenience and safety over (combustion) torches, candles and lanterns.
 The electric lamp was odorless, smokeless, and emitted less heat than combustion-powered lighting.
 It could be instantly turned on and off, and avoided fire risk.

 On January 10, 1899, British inventor David Misell obtained U.S. Patent No. 617,592, assigned to American Electrical Novelty and Manufacturing Company.
 This "electric device" designed by Misell was powered by "D" batteries laid front to back in a paper tube with the light bulb and a rough brass reflector at the end.
 The company donated some of these devices to the New York City police, who responded favorably to them.

 Carbon-filament bulbs and fairly crude dry cells made early flashlights an expensive novelty, with low sales and low manufacturer interest.
 Development of the tungsten-filament lamp in 1904, with three times the efficacy of carbon filament types, along with improved batteries in varying sizes made flashlights more useful and popular.
 The advantage of instant control, and the absence of flame, meant that hand-held electric lights began to replace combustion-based lamps such as the hurricane lantern.

 By 1907, several types of flashlights were available: the tubular hand-held variety, a lantern style that could be set down for extended use, pocket-size penlights for close work, and large reflector searchlight-type lamps for lighting distant objects.
 In 1922 there were an estimated 10 million flashlight users in the United States, with annual sales of renewal batteries and flashlights at $20 million, comparable to sales of many line-operated electrical appliances.
 Flashlights became very popular in China; by the end of the 1930s, 60 companies made flashlights, some selling for as little as one-third the cost of equivalent imported models.
 Miniature lamps developed for flashlight and automotive uses became an important sector of the incandescent lamp manufacturing business.

 LED flashlights were introduced in the early 2000s.
 Maglite made their first LED flashlight in 2006.

 Incandescent

 Miniature incandescent bulbs for use in flashlights: The tungsten filament bulb was essential to turn the flashlight from a novelty to a useful tool.

-Incandescent flashlights use incandescent light bulbs, which consists of a glass bulb and a tungsten filament.
+Incandescent flashlights use incandescent light bulbs, which consist of a glass bulb and a tungsten filament.
 The bulbs are under vacuum or filled with argon, krypton, or xenon.
 Some high-power incandescent flashlights use a halogen lamp where the bulb contains a halogen gas such as iodine or bromine to improve the life and efficacy of the bulb.
 In all but disposable or novelty flashlights, the bulb is user-replaceable; the bulb life may be only a few hours.